flybayer/co.base/docs/FAQ.md

 ## Is Aven secure?

-Aven is designed to be secure, and is built with common technologies and security patterns, but it has not stood the test of time and has not earned a robust security history.
+Aven is built with common security patterns and it is possible to build secure applications with the framework, but the project is still young and has not been fully audited for security.

 ## What happens if Aven loses support?

-Eric will maintain this project for as long as he can, but if he dies, you may be responsible for mainting the Aven components such as Cloud and Plane.
+Eric will maintain this project for as long as he can, but if he dies, you may be responsible for maintaining the Aven components such as Cloud and Plane, along with other Aven users.

-could you elaborate on the components of Aven (I mean in deep detail) could you give examples on database queries could I use more packages like axios without creating issues